- Develop your animal handling and husbandry skills through placements

 Teaching and learning methods

-- Signposting lectures cover key topics which will be further developed in self-study or practical sessions.
+- Signposting lectures cover key topics, with further development in self-study or practical sessions.

-- Practical classes incorporating clinical skills (including live animal examination techniques and palpation, dissection, histology, diagnostic techniques, lab analysis).
+- Practical classes incorporating clinical skills.
+For example, live animal examination techniques and palpation, dissection, histology, diagnostic techniques, lab analysis.

 - Structured self-study times to develop concepts further.
 These will include specific learning objectives, learning resources and time limits and are reviewed in clinical relevance or plenary sessions.

-- Clinical relevance sessions are problem oriented, using clinical material or scenarios and they involve small group, facilitator-led discussion.
-Clinical relevance sessions are timetabled at key points throughout the week.
-They develop students' understanding of significance, check knowledge learnt during self-study times and identify and resolve learning problems.
+- Clinical relevance sessions are problem oriented, use clinical material or scenarios and involve small group, facilitator-led discussion.
+Sessions are timetabled at key points throughout the week.
+They develop your understanding, check knowledge learnt during self-study times and identify and resolve learning problems.

-Our assessment strategy is designed to assess achievement of the wide variety of skill and knowledge-based learning outcomes through different types of assessment.
-Skills and behaviours are assessed within in-course module examinations through methods including:
+You will need to achieve a wide variety of skill and knowledge-based learning outcomes through different types of assessment.
+Skills and behaviours are assessed using in-course module examinations, including:

 - practical tests